google/applied-machine-learning-intensive/v2/xx_career_development/02_resume_workshop.md

 <!--
 Your education should be the first section of your resume (after your name and contact info, that is).
 Why do you think that is?

 Right!
-It's becuase you're students!
+It's because you're students!
 Being a student is an important part of your story, especially when you’re submitting this resume for internship or university graduate roles.
 Let's take a closer look at what you should include and how.

 Post-secondary schools attended: Let recruiters know where you’re currently pursuing your education.
 If you’ve moved on to graduate school and/or transferred, be sure to include your previous institution as well.
 Intended major/minor/degree: Some universities don’t require you to pick a major until the end of your second year, so feel free to note your intended major here if you haven’t yet declared it.